September 26 to October 6, 2023

-- Up-close encounters with the mountain gorillas during three one-hour visits in Bwindi Impenetrable Forest.
+- Up-close encounters with critically endangered mountain gorillas during the three one-hour visits in Bwindi Impenetrable Forest.

-- Two-and-a-half days in Kibale National Park to observe and photograph chimpanzee behaviors.
+- Two days in Kibale National Park with extended time to observe and photograph a full range of chimpanzee behaviors.

-- Our exclusive small group keeps encounters private and without interference by other visitors.
+- Exclusive small group size keeps encounters private, and without interference by other visitors.

-- Improve your photography skills with biologist-turned-professional-photographer Scott Davis.
+- Expand your photography skills with biologist-turned-professional-photographer Scott Davis.